eastgenomics/opencga_upload_vcf/README.md

 ## What data are required for this app to run?

 This app requires the following files:
-- Config file (OpenCGA Username, OpenCGA password, Project, Study, Directory)
+- Config file with OpenCGA account and project details (Username, Password, Project, Study, Directory)
-- VCF files (array of VCF files)
+- Array of VCF files (examples: Sample_1.vcf.tar.gz, Sample_2.vcf.tar.gz...)

 ## What does this app output?

-This app upload an array of VCF files to the OpenCGA and print output text file mentioning the last VCF file name and the project/study name.
-Uploaded VCF file needs to check in OpenCGA with tree command seperatly.
+This app upload an array of VCF files from DNAnexus platform to the OpenCGA and print output text file mentioning the last VCF file name and the project/study name.
+Uploaded VCF file needs to confirm in OpenCGA platform with tree command seperatly.

 ### This app was made by EMEE GLH
 <!-- /dx-header -->